Ian Mosley: Other projects

 In 1985, Mosley recorded drums on the track Dream Within A Dream on Propagandas A Secret Wish.

 In 1994, Mosley played on John Wesleys debut album, Under the Red and White Sky on the tracks None So Beautiful and Thirteen Days.
 Marillion members Mark Kelly played keyboards and produced the album, and Steve Rothery played a guitar solo on Thirteen Days.

-In 1996, Mosley and Pete Trewavas recorded an instrumental album at Marillions own studio the Racket Club with French guitarist and keyboardist Sylvian Gouvernaire (from the French prog rock band Arrakeen).
+In 1996, Mosley and Pete Trewavas recorded an instrumental album at Marillion's own studio the Racket Club with French guitarist and keyboardist Sylvian Gouvernaire (from the French prog rock band Arrakeen).
 The project was called Iris, and the album Crossing the Desert was released in April 1996 on the Racket Records label.
 Science fiction artist Danny Flynn provided the artwork.

 In 2001, Mosley joined saxophonist Ben Castle, son of entertainer Roy Castle, and they recorded a jazz-themed album together, Postmankind.
 The album also featured guest performances by John Etheridge, Steve Hackett and Marillion members Steve Rothery and Pete Trewavas.

 Mosley played on fellow Marillion bandmate Pete Trewavas' and Eric Blackwood's Edison's Children album In The Last Waking Moments..., playing drums on the epic 16 minute The Awakening.